 Prior to his role at Latino Arts, Jacobo spent 16 years as an art educator for Latino Arts’ sister-organization United Community Center.

 - The Latino Arts Auditorium, a 350-seat multi-purpose auditorium

 - The Latino Arts Gallery, a modern 3,000 square-foot art gallery

 - The Hispanic Heritage Center, a permanent multi-media exhibition chronicling the history of the Latino community in Milwaukee.
 Check out our detailed and compelling docu-video series on Hispanic Heritage Center highlights HERE!

 - Fully accessible auditorium, art gallery, entrances, seating, and restrooms

-Our 33-year history is one of connection and inspiration to Milwaukee’s south-side Hispanic neighborhood and beyond.
-We have proudly curated and hosted acclaimed performing Latino artists, captivating cultural arts exhibitions and educational opportunities, ensuring community members of all backgrounds feel welcomed to our events and helping to build bridges between a diverse community.
+Established in 1986, our history is one of connection and inspiration to Milwaukee’s south-side Hispanic neighborhood and beyond.
+We have proudly curated and hosted acclaimed performing Latino artists, captivating cultural art exhibitions and educational opportunities, ensuring community members of all backgrounds feel welcome at our events and helping to build bridges between a diverse community.

 Meet the Board

 Raúl Galván, Ph.D. - Board Chair| Community Volunteer